-We believe in human dignity and the values of respect and compassion in our treatment of one another.
+We believe in human dignity and respect in our treatment of one another.
 We support social co-operation within communities and political co-operation among nations.
-We consider human endeavour should focus on making life better for all of us, with due regard to our fellow sentient creatures and the natural environment.
+We think human endeavour should focus on making life better for all of us, with due regard to our fellow sentient creatures and the natural environment.

-We assert that humanity must take responsibility for its own destiny.
+We believe humankind must take responsibility for its own destiny.

-The natural propensity of humankind to live in social groups explains why all societies, regardless of differences in cultures or religions, share many of the same basic moral tenets and social taboos.
+Humans live in social groups; this is why all societies, despite differences of culture or religion, share many basic moral tenets and social taboos.

-We hold that morality is neither static nor absolute.
+But morality is neither static nor absolute.
 As history shows, our ideas about right and wrong evolve as we learn more about ourselves, the creatures with whom we share this planet and our environment.
-As a consequence, our beliefs about what is right and wrong must be regularly subjected to deep reflection and review, using science, reason and due regard for human dignity to guide us.
+Our beliefs about what is right and wrong, therefore, should be subjected to periodic reflection and review, using science, reason and due regard for human dignity.

-RSA holds that science is the most effective means by which humans develop our knowledge and understanding of the physical universe.
-We believe human progress and well-being is best achieved by the careful and consistent use of science and evidence-based reasoning.
+RSA believes the scientific method is the most effective means by which humans develop knowledge and understanding of the physical universe.
+And we believe human progress and well-being is best achieved by the careful and consistent use of science and evidence-based reasoning.

 The following policies are based on these values and beliefs.